ImaneChafi/DPD/README.md

 The file `train.py` has all the important information for training the code, as well as a log file setup to have a log for every training.

 This is an unsupervised method, and doesn't need ground truth.
-We use COV-CD and MMD-CD from [latent 3D points](https://github.com/optas/latent_3d_points.git) to evaluate the output.
+We follow the same evaluation method as SP-GAN, and added the hausdorff measure.
+COV-CD and MMD-CD from [latent 3D points](https://github.com/optas/latent_3d_points.git) is used to evaluate the output.

 To train on your own data, you need to make an h5 file of point clouds.
 These point clouds can have a certain number of points.